magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 Security improvements for this release improve compliance with the latest security best practices, including:

-*  **Rate limiting is now built in** to Magento APIs to prevent distributed denial-of-service (DDoS) attacks.
+*  **Rate limiting is now built-in** to Magento APIs to prevent distributed denial-of-service (DDoS) attacks.
 Web APIs now impose restrictions on the size or number of resources that can be requested by a client/user. <!--- MC-35358-->

 *  **ReCAPTCHA  coverage has been extended** to include:

-   *  Web API that have corresponding HTML pages are covered through Re-Captcha.
+   *  web APIs that have corresponding HTML pages are covered through ReCAPTCHA.
 (This excludes web APIs that are accessed by integration.)
 ReCAPTCHA coverage protects endpoints from spam attacks.
 When web APIs are accessed by a third-party integration service that uses OAuth, ReCAPTCHA is disabled.<!--- MC-34472-->

    *  the Place Order storefront page and payment-related web APIs.
 ReCAPTCHA protection for these pages is disabled by default and can be enabled from the Admin.
 This coverage adds an anti-brute force mechanism to protect stores from carding attacks.